The type I dichotomy for two-step nilpotent locally compact groups: Unitary representation theory of two-step nilpotent groups

 \subsection{Totally disconnected groups}

 We shall now focus on totally disconnected locally compact groups (whose name will henceforth be abbreviated by \textbf{tdlc groups}).
-In that case, additional algebraic characterizations may be added to Theorem~\ref{thm:closed-points} and Corollary~\ref{cor:type-I-char}.
+In this case, additional algebraic characterizations may be added to Theorem~\ref{thm:closed-points} and Corollary~\ref{cor:type-I-char}.

 Recall that every continuous homomorphism of a tdlc group to a Lie group has an open kernel, since Lie groups have no small subgroups.
 In particular, every character of a tdlc group has an open kernel.
 It follows that if $G$ is a two-step nilpotent tdlc group with center $Z$ and $\chi \in \widehat Z$, then there exists a compact open subgroup $U \leq G$ with $U \cap Z \leq \ker(\chi)$.
 We infer that the derived group $[U, U]$ is contained in $\ker(\chi)$.